New Jersey Juvenile Charged as an Adult Lawyer

 As mentioned previously, if a juvenile defendant’s case is waived to adult court, he or she is exposed to the same penalties as any other adult defendant.
 There is one exception to this rule; specifically, a juvenile cannot be sentenced to life in prison without the possibility of parole.

-Contact a Bergen County NJ Juvenile Defense Attorney Today
+Contact an Essex County NJ Juvenile Defense Attorney Today

 If you or a juvenile facing criminal charges in New Jersey, a knowledgeable and aggressive defense attorney can argue against your case being waived to adult court, as well as defending you in adult criminal court if you are ultimately to be tried as an adult.
-For additional information and the answers you need, contact the Law Offices of Alissa Hascup today.
+For additional information and the answers you need, contact attorney Alissa Hascup today.
 Ms. Hascup will be happy to discuss your case and outline your available legal options.
 Consultations are always provided free of charge.